qualifiedleads/xandr-ui/README.md

 It drains hours and patience.
 The purpose of this UI is to be a simple "co-pilot" so you don't need to use excel so much and can quickly:

-   * see what's converting, at what cost
+   :heavy_check_mark: see what's converting, at what cost
-   * white-list or black-list placements,
+   :heavy_check_mark: white-list or black-list placements,
-   * pause (blacklist for a set time, then reactivate) placements
+   :heavy_check_mark: pause (blacklist for a set time, then reactivate) placements
-   * drill-down on **what is converting** and see: creative, carrier, device-type, OS, etc.
+   :heavy_check_mark: drill-down on **what is converting** and see: creative, carrier, device-type, OS, etc.

 ## Accuracy